Pointe A Pitre Guadeloupe Travel Guide

 Prioritize local over international chains to strengthen the island's economy and create jobs.

-Choose locally owned hotels or guesthouses.
-This keeps tourism revenue on the island.
+Choose locally owned hotels or b&bs.
+This maintains tourism revenue on the island.

 Dine at "lolos" and other small, independent eateries for authentic cuisine and to back local chefs and staff.

-Buy mementos and items from local shops and markets, directly supporting artisans and small business owners.
+Buy mementos and items from area stores and markets, directly supporting artisans and small business owners.

 Avoid any activities that seem unethical or harmful to the environment, animals, or local communities.
-Be vigilant against unlawful activities.
+Stay alert against unlawful activities.

-Responsible travel choices contribute to the well-being and sustainability of Guadeloupe's natural and cultural heritage.
+Responsible travel choices contribute to the well-existence and sustainability of Guadeloupe's natural and cultural heritage.